-France’s conservatives claimed victory in local elections on Sunday, defeating the Euroskeptic Front national in the first voting round and pushing the ruling Socialists into third place.
+France’s conservatives claimed victory in local elections on Sunday, defeating the Euroskeptic National Front in the first voting round and pushing the ruling Socialists into third place.

-His Union pour un mouvement populaire secured around 30 percent of the votes nationwide, early results and exit polls showed.
+His Union pour un mouvement populaire won around 30 percent support nationwide, according to early results and exit polls.
 If the results hold up, the right should be able to take over more than seventy départements.

 “To those who voted Front national, we understand your frustrations,” he said.
 “But this party will not solve France’s problems.
 It will only make them worse.”

 Elections were held across 102 départements, a level of government comparable to provinces in other countries.
 President François Hollande’s Socialists were projected to lose more than twenty out of the 61 they now control.

 Nevertheless, getting dozens of officials elected to councils — which control child services, roads and secondary schools — should help Le Pen position herself for a strong bid in the 2017 presidential election.

 In the days leading up to Sunday’s vote, the former president lurched to the right with proposals to ban headscarfs in public universities and stop high schools from serving halal meals to their Muslim students.

-The Front is protectionist and wants France to leave the euro but the right has advocated budget consolidation and market reforms in opposition to Hollande’s Socialist government.
+The Front is protectionist and wants France to leave the euro.
+The right has advocated budget consolidation and market reforms in opposition to Hollande’s Socialist government.
 If conservatives continue that line, they might not persuade many far-right voters to switch.

-Since Hollande tapped Manuel Valls to become prime minister in April last year, his government has chartered a more business-friendly course, liberalizing shopping hours and protected professions, shortening labor arbitration procedures and cutting taxes to help companies reduce labor costs.
+Since Hollande tapped Manuel Valls to become prime minister last year, his government has chartered a more business-friendly course, liberalizing shopping hours and protected professions, shortening labor arbitration procedures and cutting taxes to help companies reduce labor costs.

 Valls’ U-turn alienated the party’s Green and far-left allies.
-Secretary of State Jean-Marie Le Guen told France 3 television that the left could be kicked out of five hundred townships, “including a hundred that we could have won, because of the division of the left.”
+Secretary of State Jean-Marie Le Guen told France 3 television that the left could be kicked out of some 500 townships, “including a hundred that we could have won, because of the division of the left.”